Nordic model approach to prostitution: Criticism

-Other academics argue that there is insufficient evidence that the Nordic model actually reduces demand, and that they simply push prostitution underground through the black market.
+Other academics argue that there is insufficient evidence that the Nordic model reduces demand, and arguing that the Nordic model push prostitution underground through the black market.
 In addition, some researchers claim that the Nordic model does little to reduce harms to sex workers.
-In 2016, Amnesty International released a 100-page report stating that Nordic model laws caused sex workers to face ongoing risk of police harassment, client violence, discrimination, eviction, and exploitation.
+In 2016, Amnesty International released a 100-page report claiming that Nordic model laws caused sex workers to face ongoing risk of police harassment, client violence, discrimination, eviction, and exploitation.
 Figures provided by National Ugly Mugs, a service which allows sex workers to confidentially report incidents of abuse and crime, showed that reports of abuse and crime against prostitutes greatly increased after Ireland's adoption of the Nordic model approach to prostitution by criminalizing the purchase of sexual services.
 The figures stated that crimes against prostitutes increased by 90%, with violent crime increasing by 92%.

-Human rights advocates and community organizations have also raised concerns about the effects of Nordic model–style laws on sex workers’ safety, particularly in Canada.
-Critics argue that these dynamics can push sex work further underground, limiting opportunities to ensure safety or the ability to screen clients before an encounter.
-In an interview published by openDemocracy, SWAN Vancouver reported that migrant sex workers who attempt to report violence may “become the target of a prostitution or trafficking investigation” or be “arrested, detained and deported under immigration policy,” and noted that Canada’s 2014 client-criminalization framework “contributes to violence against sex workers and creates conditions in which unscrupulous individuals can target sex workers.”
-Research cited by The Guardian similarly found that repressive policing makes sex workers “three times more likely to experience sexual or physical violence from a client” and reported that client criminalization has led sex workers in Canada to engage in rushed negotiations and work in more isolated conditions.
-The article also notes that countries such as France, Iceland, Northern Ireland, Norway, the Republic of Ireland, and Sweden have adopted similar laws targeting buyers.
-These countries' adoption of buyer criminalization illustrates how the Nordic model has circulated globally, with its impacts shaped by differing policing practices, immigration regimes, and social contexts.